vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 Though both work in all our tests, please be aware that the `module-alias` approach is still considered hacky, and may not be as stable as the `"resolutions"` one.

+#### CSS Modules

+The `css.requireModuleExtension` option is removed.
+If you do need to strip the `.module` part in CSS Module file names, please refer to [Working with CSS > CSS Modules](../guide/css.md#css-modules) for more guidance.

+`css-loader` is upgraded from v3 to v5, a few CSS Module related options have been renamed, along with other changes.
+See [full changelog](https://github.com/webpack-contrib/css-loader/blob/master/CHANGELOG.md) for additional details.

 #### Sass/SCSS

 No longer supports generating project with `node-sass`.
 It has been [deprecated](https://sass-lang.com/blog/libsass-is-deprecated#how-do-i-migrate) for a while.
 Please use the `sass` package instead.